VinhNguyen313/EarlyProjects/README.md

 # EarlyProjects
-A repository to safely store my first projects when I started learning programming
+A repository to safely store my first Java projects when I started learning programming